 Next, return to the theme in your introduction.
 End your essay with the same theme or scenario you have introduced, and take it a step further to prove that your essay is valuable in generating a new understanding.
 Lastly, it is good to connect your main argument to a broader context to help your readers fully grasp the bigger purpose or picture of your argument, and hence they can relate it to other topics.

 If there is an essay outline, then there is also a conclusion outline.
 Remember this format before starting your essay conclusion: topic sentence, where you will restate and rephrase your thesis statement; supporting sentences, where you will wrap up your focal points found in the body of your essay, and where you will explain how they all fit together; closing sentence, where you state your final words; try to connect it back to your introduction and make it elegant.
 Remember to keep it short but firm.
 One paragraph will do, and it should contain at least five to seven sentences.

 3. Avoid Committing Errors

-Common mistakes people do is just plainly restating their thesis statement and summarizing what they just said in the introduction and body sections.
+People’s common mistakes are just plainly restating their thesis statement and summarizing what they just said in the introduction and body sections.
 This will make your conclusion totally useless.
 As have been mentioned, try to connect them to a broader picture.
 Try not to write unnecessary and unrelated quotes in your conclusion; this will confuse your reader.
 Next, using fancy words is totally pointless.
 Make your language clear, concise, and readable.
 Finally, never include the minor points in your essay.

-Concluding in a strong and beautiful light will give your essay and thesis statement justice.
-Just remember the do’s and don’ts and if you still have lots of queries, try to dig more information by searching other ways on how to end your essay.
+Concluding in strong and beautiful light will give your essay and thesis statement justice.
+Just remember the do’s and don’ts and if you still have lots of queries, try to dig more information by searching for other ways to end your essay.